 - Our Rating 4.5/5 How our ratings work Read the review

 - APR20.49% - 29.24% (Variable)

 Earn 1.5% bonus cash back (up to $20,000 in purchases) during your first year.
 Worth up to $300 in cash back.

-The Chase Freedom Unlimited card is unique for a couple of important reasons.
-First, it comes with purchase protection and extended warranty protection you don’t see with some other no-fee cash-back cards.
-Second, you earn cash back in the form of points (Chase Ultimate Rewards) when paired with another annual-fee earning Chase product, you can get even more value if you love to travel by transferring to partners.
+The Chase Freedom Unlimited card is unique for a couple of reasons.
+First, it comes with purchase protection and extended warranty protection you don’t see with some other cash-back cards.
+Second, you earn cash back in the form of points (Chase Ultimate Rewards) and when paired with another annual-fee earning Chase product, you can get even more value if you love to travel by transferring to partners.

 That’s because while the Freedom cards are marketed as cash-back credit cards, they actually offer points.
 You can use those points to book travel through Chase at a rate of 1 cent per point.
 But if you have the Chase Sapphire Preferred® or Chase Sapphire Reserve®, you’ll get 25% and 50% more value on those travel redemptions, respectively.
 (Plus, the ability to transfer your points, too.)